 First and second readers must normally be full-time faculty members in the major department in which the student is writing the thesis.
 Exceptions will be allowed for academically cogent reasons, with the permission of the chair of the relevant department and the approval of the Director of Senior Programs.

 The first reader will be the instructor of record for the thesis, and responsible for assigning a grade (in consultation with the other readers).
 Usually the first reader serves as director of the thesis committee.

-A student who is writing a thesis for honors in two majors must have a first reader from one major and a second reader from the other.
-In this case, each reader is, in effect, “first reader” for the major he or she represents.
+A student who is writing a thesis for Honors in two majors must have a first reader from one major and a second reader from the other.
+In this case, each reader is, in effect, “first reader” for the major they represent.

-The members of the student's honors thesis committee vote whether to “Pass” or “Fail” the thesis at the time of the oral defense.
+The members of the student's Honors Thesis committee vote whether to “Pass” or “Fail” the thesis at the time of the Oral Defense.
 Two or three negative votes by members of the committee will fail the thesis; in this case there is no basis for appeal except on procedural grounds.
 If there is a single negative vote among the three members of the student’s committee, the following procedures will be followed:

 The thesis committee may also (and often do) vote to pass a student provisionally, with instructions to the student to revise the thesis.
 In any case, revisions required of the student at the time of the oral defense must be completed for the thesis committee to sign the final thesis title page and ultimately pass the thesis.

-If the student completes the honors thesis and receives a “fail” from the thesis committee at the time of the oral defense or when the student submits the revised final version of the thesis, the usual practice is for the student to have the thesis transformed into a two-semester independent study project, and the readers to grade it on that basis.
+If the student completes the Honors Thesis and receives a “fail” from the thesis committee at the time of the Oral Defense or when the student submits the revised final version of the thesis, the usual practice is for the student to have the thesis transformed into a two-semester independent study project, and the readers to grade it on that basis.